davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 ### Repository

 - Repository abstracts database interactions for accessing Aggregate Roots
-- Every Aggregate Root has its own Repository class
+- Every Aggregate Root class has its own Repository class
-- Repositories should first have an interface class and then a concrete implementation class Example for Repository interface [EquipmentRepository](../src/test/java/deviceet/sample/equipment/domain/EquipmentRepository.java):
+- Repositories should firstly have an interface class and then a concrete implementation class Example for Repository interface [EquipmentRepository](../src/test/java/deviceet/sample/equipment/domain/EquipmentRepository.java):